galk-research/pddlsim/docs/contributor_guide/docs.rst

 Building the documentation
 --------------------------

-If you do not have a development environment set up, see :ref:`development-setup`.
+If you do not have a development environment set up, see :ref:`Development setup`.
 Once you have a development environment setup, with the ``doc`` development dependency group, run:

 .. code-block:: bash